In parts of Europe it’s common, or even a legal requirement, for drivers to keep 2 sets of wheels and tyres – one for

 - Check your handbook for wheel and tyre sizes suitable for your car.

 We've heard stories of insurers raising premiums or remarkably even refusing cover if winter tyres are fitted but this shouldn't be the case any more.

 The Association of British Insurers (ABI) published a commitment setting out the position of some named insurers on premiums and winter tyres.

 Check the ABI's list as some insurers require you to tell them you've fitted winter tyres even though your premium or cover won't change.

 Tread depth and pressure

 Whether you've got summer or winter tyres fitted, they must have enough tyre tread – at least 3mm is recommended for winter, and certainly no less than 2mm.

-Don't be tempted to try dropping the pressure in your tyres when there's snow and ice about – it doesn't help with grip and can affect your car's handling.
+Don't be tempted to try dropping your tyre pressure when there's snow and ice about – it doesn't help with grip and can affect your car's handling.